Mimi94Mimi/basic_c_compiler/readme.md

 **Verification of Results**
 Upon execution, the program will display the output through the `output()` function defined in `main.c.` You should compare the printed values with the expected results defined in each test case to ensure the compiler's logic is correct.

+## Showcase
+All the tested C code and the assembly codes generated from them are avalible in `Testcase/<testcase_type>` folder.